BeingMohdAli/BeingMohdAli/README.md

 ## Exploring

 * Java and Spring Boot backend development
-* RabbitMQ for asynchronous messaging
+* RabbitMQ and Kafka for asynchronous messaging
 * PostgreSQL and MongoDB
 * Keycloak for authentication and security